 Grant applications are due on or before November 1 and March 1 each academic year.
 This year's deadlines are November 3, 2014 and March 2, 2015.
 Click here for the new online Application Form with instructions for submission.

-Do I need to write a report about what I did with the grant?
+Do I need to write a report on what I did with the grant?

 Prior to receiving reimbursement for the grant activity, dissemination includes a Grantee Report ready for publication to the Otis Faculty Development website.
 Applications that include proposed wider dissemination to the Otis Community (e.g. presentation at department meeting, addition to the curriculum, etc.) will be rated higher.

-What are the criteria used to evaluate my proposal?
+What criteria are used to evaulate my proposal?

 The three criteria are the same ones used for your Step Evaluation Form and advancement in rank: teaching effectiveness, professional achievement, and contributions to the college/community.
 For a more complete discussion of the three criteria please consult your faculty handbook.
 Proposals are judged on value as it relates to the three criteria as well as overall quality, project feasibility, dissemination strength, proposal clarity, and completeness.

-You may apply for travel to a site, research, funding for supplies and materials, hotel costs, meals, services used in the execution of the activity, ground transportation, registration fees, project documentation fees, copying costs, software needs as they relate directly to the project, equipment, participation in professional conferences and workshops, participation in conferences and workshops that support teaching effectiveness related to student learning styles, dealing with classroom issues, developing college activities that support building departmental teamwork, collegiality, and communications, and more.
+You may apply for grant supported travel to a site, research, funding for supplies and materials, hotel costs, meals, services used in the execution of the activity, ground transportation, registration fees, project documentation fees, copying costs, software needs as they relate directly to the project, equipment, participation in professional conferences and workshops, participation in conferences and workshops that support teaching effectiveness related to student learning styles, dealing with classroom issues, developing college activities that support building departmental teamwork, collegiality, and communications, and more.

-What have other faculty members done with their grants?
+What have have other faculty members done with their grants?